MathEyraud/Dashboard-entreprise/README.md

 - **Application tiles** - Smartphone-inspired interface for immediate and visual access
 - **Favorites system** - Mark and access your most-used applications in a dedicated section
 - **Light/dark mode** - Adapt the interface to your preferences and time of day
+- **Display options** - Customize density and layout with the floating settings panel
 - **Responsive design** - Optimized for all screens, from desktop to mobile
 - **Zero server dependencies** - Fully client-side application, no complex installation
 - **Easy customization** - Add or modify your tools with just a few lines of code